Change

 Risk Management

-In continuation from fiscal 2022, during fiscal 2023 the IHI Group has been especially focused on post-order monitoring, including on-site audit, for large-scale projects by affiliated companies overseas, which are on the rise.
-By utilizing a mechanism launched in fiscal 2022, the Group is continuously reviewing and monitoring social trends and other factors regarding procurement-related risks that may affect the profits and schedules of large-scale projects.
+In continuation from fiscal 2023, during fiscal 2024 the IHI Group has been especially focused on post-order monitoring, including on-site audit, for large-scale projects by affiliated companies overseas, which are on the rise.
+By utilizing a mechanism launched in fiscal 2022, the Group is continuously reviewing and monitoring social trends and other factors regarding procurement-related risks, such as increases in prices and disruptions to logistics, that may affect the profits and schedules of large-scale projects.

-As it continues to invest in growth and development-focused businesses, in addition to current steps to prevent downward revisions, the IHI Group will seek information from the project formulation stage for highly novel projects, the number of which is likely to increase.
-The Group will identify risks at an early stage through information collection.
+As it continues to invest in growth and development-focused businesses, in addition to current steps to prevent downward revisions, the IHI Group will gather information from the project formulation stage for highly novel projects, the number of which is likely to increase, to identify risks at an early stage.

 The number of downward revisions for large-scale projects is decreasing, indicating a certain degree of success in project risk management.
 The Group believes that the effects of improving the accuracy of its estimates by strengthening its estimate system as well as enhancing the resource management of key members involved in project execution and other initiatives have become apparent.